Bylaws of the Sacramento Local of the Democratic Socialists of America

 Meetings.

 Sacramento DSA will hold a minimum of four General Membership Meetings annually.
-The General Membership will elect Local officers and may adopt an annual budget.
+The General Membership will elect local officers and may adopt an annual budget.
 In general, it is the highest legislative body of the Local.

 The Steering Committee will set the agenda for General Membership Meetings.